The Witness (2016 video game): Gameplay

 Most puzzles are easy to identify, located on recognizable eye-level panels scattered around the island.
 Sometimes several panels will be clustered together, as is typically done when the game is teaching a rule to the player.
 Most panels are daisy-chained to one another with power cables; solving one will light-up the cable, and unlock another panel.
 When this occurs in one of the game's regions, the complexity of the puzzles increases as the player works towards unlocking the region's yellow box (the size of the grids may increase, the region's rules may be refined, or new rules may be created).
 Though puzzles in a given region usually need to be completed in order, the regions themselves do not.
 This gives the game an open-world feel and allows players who get stuck in one region to move on to another.

 Sometimes the rules of a puzzle depend not on the elements in its grid, but on the environment itself (for example, studying a tree whose branch structure mimics that of a nearby grid).
 There are also a number of optional environmental puzzles, where a single path is disguised in the environment.
 As with the game's grid puzzles, these are solved by entering path-drawing mode and tracing out the path.
 However, the components of such paths are distributed across different parts of the environment and disconnected.
 Only when a path is viewed from a certain perspective do the components join together to form a continuous path.
 The player then needs to find the correct viewpoint to complete the puzzle.
 Completing one such puzzle early in the game leads to an alternate ending, which culminates in a live-action sequence, apparently from the player's point-of-view, as they finish the game and take off their virtual reality (VR) headset, having seemingly been lost in the game for several days.
 They try to get back to their senses but still look for the game's puzzles in the real-life environment.

 Throughout the island are audio recordings that provide insightful quotes for the player, from people such as Buddha, B.F.
 Skinner, and William Kingdon Clifford.
 Voice actors for these logs include Ashley Johnson, Phil LaMarr, Matthew Waterson, and Terra Deva.
 The player can also encounter a theater where short video clips, such as from James Burke's Connections series or the ending of Andrei Tarkovsky's Nostalghia, can be viewed.
-A number of visual illusions based on depth perception from the player's position can be found in the game's environment, such as two seemingly disparate human figures at different parts of the island that appear to be holding hands when viewed from the right position and angle.
+A number of visual illusions based on depth perception from the player's position can be found in the environment, such as two seemingly disparate human figures at different parts of the island that appear to be holding hands when viewed from the right position and angle.